 Luckily, kicking grains for me did the trick.
-Not only did my energy surge, migraines stopped, depression skedaddled and I lost seventeen pounds.
+Not only did my energy surge, but migraines also stopped, depression skedaddled and I lost seventeen pounds.

 Prior to that I’d been pretty smug about my gluten/dairy-free choices.
 But in truth they were processed, refined foods.
 Cookies, chips, pasta galore, and grains: primarily rice.
-So much rice, and white-rice flour as if that was any better than the Pillsbury staple.
+So much rice, and white-rice flour as if that was any better than the Pillsbury staple, although gluten-free.

 I recall a local healer telling me that “some people just don’t want to feel better!”
 I knew there had to be a better why.

-But there is a scary aspect to ditching the crappy habits.
+True, there is a scary aspect to ditching habits.
 Who will support me?
 What if I change too much?
 Will there be new expectations: be stronger, work harder, never fail?
-What about those people who won’t like the new me and try to derail my efforts?
-With coronavirus picking us off in droves anyway, why try?
+What about those people who won’t like the new me, try to derail my efforts?
+With long Covid a threat anyway, why try?

-We don’t lack for theories about why the obese can’t self-regulate, why bulimics choose to vomit and anorexics to starve.
+We don’t lack for theories about why the obese can’t self-regulate, why bulimics choose to vomit and anorexics starve.
 When I had a hypnotherapy practice, I worked with young women with food issues.
-The heart of their task was to connect with the Inner Child and find out what she really wanted and needed.
-Then we’d enlist the client’s adult-self in real time to help the Child discover ways to meet these root needs.
+The heart of their task was to connect with their Inner Child and find out what she really wanted and needed.
+Then we’d enlist the client’s adult-self to help the Child discover ways to meet those root needs.

 Food can be an addiction but outside of weight-loss groups we’re as reluctant to talk about it as the Victorian Age was to discuss sex.
-More than one well-educated friend has refused to converse with me about food allergens/ intolerances.
-So much shame and fear of blame; to them, decorum dictates that what they eat remain a highly personal, private matter.
+More than one well-educated friend has refused to converse about food allergens/ intolerances with me.
+So much shame and fear of blame; to them, decorum dictates that eating remain a highly personal, private matter.
+Food, lovely/hateful food!

-This planet can’t support its population eating meat at every meal, not the way we consume it in mass quantities, not the way we raise livestock for consumption.
-Corporate meatpackers strong-arming their workers back to the lines without providing coronavirus testing only highlights Mass Meat as central to feeding a nation and keeping the economy going.
-The obvious answer is to support small sustainable farms, but can they meet the ravenous demand?
+This planet can’t support its population eating meat at every meal, not the way affluent countries consume it in mass quantities, not the way we raise livestock.
+Mass Meat is a major contributor to climate change.
+Cows pump out methane, a potent greenhouse gas, and forests are sacrificed for grazing lands.
+A great idea is to support small sustainable farms, but can they meet the ravenous demand?

-Somehow standing in the grocery line we forget we’re limited to products that a moneyed minority chooses to stock there and call food.
-We forget also we are fed research on “mental illness” bankrolled by Bigtime Pharma, with its tentacles into Congress and certain media firms, its big laughter and belittling of the idea that the wrong foods can make one crazy.
+Somehow standing in the grocery line we forget we’re captives to products that conniving conglomerates choose to stock there and call food.
+We forget also we are fed research about what’s “good for you and bad for you” that is bankrolled by Bigtime Pharma, with its tentacles latched into Congress and certain media firms.

-We get caught in a web of anxious, emotional baggage around the simple and basic act of nourishment, and that is where the food-powers-that-be would prefer to have us: blaming our own lack of “will power.”
+Caught in a web of anxious, emotional baggage around the simple and basic act of nourishment—that is where the Food-Powers-That-Be would prefer to have us: blaming our own lack of “will power.”

-But there’s more: an opioid mechanism when it comes to staples like gluten and dairy.
-These foods are literally drugs.
+But there’s even more to this: an opioid mechanism when it comes to staples like gluten and dairy.
 They contain fake endorphins–morphine-like peptides.
-After tearing the gut lining these peptides travel through the holes (leaky gut) to the brain.
+After tearing up the gut lining these peptides travel through the holes (leaky gut) to the brain.
 It’s what makes that crusty bread or smooshy ice cream such a high.
 The problem is when the feel-good wears off.
 Withdrawal!
 Give me more!

 The reason I’m fascinated by the subject of food and behavior boils down to what’s at stake: the children.
-If I hadn’t raised a daughter with autism whose needs alerted me to why I was so dangerously depressed and anxious, I’m certain I’d be fully disabled by now or dead from suicide.
+If I hadn’t raised a daughter with autism whose needs alerted me to the foods stoking my dangerous depression and default anxiety, I’m convinced I’d be fully disabled by now or dead from suicide.
 And it all started when I was a teenager, wild and oppositional—eating big hunks of cheese and downing quarts of milk, mad for bread, bread, bread plus pasta by the plateful.

 On the edge of despair in midlife I found warriors like early anti-dairy pioneer Frank Oski, (Don’t Drink Your Milk!), a pediatrician and medical specialist in children’s cancer at John Hopkins Children Center.
-It was a cardiologist whose bestseller about Wheat Belly reached the masses in 2011.
-Countless websites and bloggers are there for support; I like the moms or nonprofits, as opposed to doctors trying to sell products with their information.
+Another readable eye-opener is cardiologist William Davis’s bestseller about gluten, Wheat Belly, which reached the masses in 2011.

 But it helps to acknowledge how personal this is: food can be a friend, a sensual partner, a sanctuary in a world that’s artificial, over-stimulating, and hostile.
 Where loneliness and mistrust prevail and community is a lost art.